phil-opp/blog_os/blog/content/second-edition/posts/11-heap-allocation/index.md

 Local and static variables are already very powerful together and enable most use cases.
 However, we saw that they both have their limitations:

 - Local variables only live until the end of the surrounding function or block (or shorter with [non lexical lifetimes]).
 This is because they live on the call stack and are destroyed after the surrounding function returns.
-- Static variables always life for the complete runtime of the program, so there is no way to reclaim and reuse their memory when they're no longer needed.
+- Static variables always live for the complete runtime of the program, so there is no way to reclaim and reuse their memory when they're no longer needed.
 Also, they have unclear ownership semantics and are accessible from all functions, so they need to be protected by a [`Mutex`] when we want to modify them.

 [non lexical lifetimes]: https://doc.rust-lang.org/nightly/edition-guide/rust-2018/ownership-and-lifetimes/non-lexical-lifetimes.html